 Autumn in Scotland is well known for its glorious colours and dramatic sunsets.
 The landscape is transformed by a breathtaking explosion of colours - brown, gold, yellow and russet red.
 Enjoy strolls through the oak woodlands and pine forests as a sense of relaxation takes over the landscape.
 This year, the Autumn Equinox in the northern hemisphere will fall on Tuesday 22nd September, resulting in a night and day that are as long as each other.
 Renowned for its incredible beauty and tranquility, there is no better place to enjoy a staycation or day trip, than by the bonnie banks.
 The communities and businesses of the Loch Lomond and Trossachs National Park welcome visitors back safely.

 About Loch Lomond

 Lying on the Highland boundary fault and covering many contrasting landscapes, the loch is 24.5 miles (39 km) long, it is the largest freshwater loch in Scotland and the jewels in its crown are 30+ islands, the largest being Inchmurrin.
 This popular leisure destination, located between the lowlands and highlands of central Scotland was awarded National Park status in July 2002.
 Opened by HRH Princess Anne, the Loch Lomond and Trossachs National Park, was the first in Scotland .

-Enjoy the seasonal colours of winter and explore the diversity of landscapes which have inspired painters, musicians, artists and writers.
-Visit Loch Lomond and have a fantastic winter break.
+Only a thirty minute drive from Glasgow and within easy reach of Stirling and Edinburgh, explore the diversity of landscapes which have inspired painters, musicians, artists and writers.
+Visit Loch Lomond - a loch for all seasons.

 "Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul."......John Muir, father of National Parks